djnrrd/basewebapi/README.rst

 ##########

-A basic python module for creating object orientated python modules for web apis powered by the requests library.
+A basic python module for creating object orientated python modules for web apis powered by the requests and aiohttp libraries.

 Installation
 ############